department-of-veterans-affairs/caseflow/docs/tech-specs/2020-10-16-reader-refactor.md

         └── index.js
 ...
 ```
-- Add webpack aliasing to make it easier to move components around and know exactly where they are located
+- Add webpack aliasing to make it easier to move components around and know exactly where they are located ([#15439](https://github.com/department-of-veterans-affairs/caseflow/issues/15439))
-- Upgrade some of the outdated packages that belong to Reader including but not limited to the PDFjs package which is currently a full major version behind
+- Upgrade some of the outdated packages that belong to Reader including but not limited to the PDFjs package which is currently a full major version behind ([#12784](https://github.com/department-of-veterans-affairs/caseflow/issues/12784))
-- Lazy load components to reduce the overall size of the webpack bundle and speed up page loads
+- Lazy load components to reduce the overall size of the webpack bundle and speed up page loads ([#15435](https://github.com/department-of-veterans-affairs/caseflow/issues/15435))

 ## Goals

-By implementing the above changes, we believe that we will be able to achieve the following in addition to resolving the underlying Reader bug
+By implementing the above changes, we believe that we will be able to achieve the following in addition to resolving the [underlying Reader bug](https://github.com/department-of-veterans-affairs/caseflow/issues/15173)

 - Improve readability of the codebase
 - Improve the performance of the Reader application